YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTNOV4
 -------------------

 CRYPTNOV4, ffff is an encrypted database.
-Cannot downgrade with Encryption option enabled.>/error/fao=2!/ansi=0
+Cannot downgrade with Encryption option enabled

 MUPIP Error: An attempt to downgrade ffff which is an encrypted database to the previous format failed because it does not support encrypted database files.